-Effective January 1, 2016, the PRT rate, which is a charge on certain crude oil and natural gas profits, was reduced to 0%.
+Effective January 1, 2016, the Petroleum Revenue Tax ("PRT") rate, which is a charge on certain crude oil and natural gas profits, was reduced to 0%.
 Allowable abandonment expenditures eligible for carryback to 2015 and prior taxation years for PRT purposes remain recoverable at 50%.
-In addition, the supplementary charge on oil and gas profits was reduced to 10%.
+In addition, the supplementary charge on oil and gas profits was reduced to 10%, also effective in 2016.
 An Investment Allowance on qualifying capital expenditures is deductible for supplementary charge purposes, subject to certain restrictions.
+For Corporation Tax and Supplementary Charge, allowable losses are eligible for carryback to prior taxation years.
 The UK government introduced an Energy Profits Levy in May 2022 at a rate of 25%.
 This was subsequently increased to 35% in November 2022 and will apply until March 31, 2028.
 There is an investment allowance on qualifying capital expenditure of 29%.
-As a result of these changes, the overall tax rate applicable to taxable income from oil and gas activities is 75%.
+As a result of these changes, the tax rate applicable to taxable income from oil and gas activities is 75% subject to deduction of available investment allowance.